Alec Baldwin shoots and kills cinematographer on film set, police say | DW | 22.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-A woman has died after being shot when US actor director Alec Baldwin fired a prop gun on a movie set.
+A woman has died after being shot when US actor and producer Alec Baldwin fired a prop gun on a movie set.

 Baldwin was said to have been seen upet outside the Santa Fe County Sheriff's Office in a distressed state